efeelize/eng/kaiyan/value/positive_psychology.md

 # 5.verbs realted thankful
 ## 1)gratitude /ˈɡrætətuːd/ [感恩]
-> 1)But the noun "gratitude," we usually show it or express it.
+> 1)the noun "gratitude," we usually show it or express it.

 > 2)if you show gratitude, you're showing that person how happy, how appreciative you are.One thing we really want to stress is that when you're saying this, you need to say what you are so appreciative of.
 So you can't just say, "I appreciate."
 You need to say either, "I appreciate the bonus.
 I appreciate your generosity" or just simply, "I appreciate it."

 ## 2）grateful [adj.感激的]
-> "grateful" is more like for some bigger things.You can say, "I am grateful," "she is grateful," "we are all grateful."
+> 1)"grateful" is more like for some bigger things.You can say, "I am grateful," "she is grateful," "we are all grateful."
 For example, you could say I was really grateful for the way my parents raised me.I think maybe "grateful" is a little more appreciative than "appreciative".but it wouldn't be something you would say, like to someone, like if Spencer helped me at work.
 I wouldn't say I'm grateful. it would sound kind of strange.

+> 2)So grateful people, they've been shown to have greater positive emotion, a greater sense of belonging and, perhaps, most importantly, a lower incidence of depression and stress.

 ## 3)appreciate & appreciative [adj.感恩的、珍惜的]
 >  it's much more common to use it in another form, "appreciate".
 Like if you're actually telling something, for example, Spencer wasn't supposed to come in today, he did come in today. hopefully, someone says: "Thanks man, I appreciate it."